schappim/mBot-Gitbook/section-4-chapter-20-the-loop.md

 Let's save this one with the name "forever loop alternating the LEDs with variable".

-Now imagine that you would like to share this code with a friend or a student, or to post it on the school website, then you can take this file and attach it, just like any other attachment, to an email or upload it to a web server.
+Now imagine that you would like to share this code with a friend or a student, or to post it on the school website, then you can locate this file on the disk and attach it to an email or upload it to a web server.

 ### Questions